History of computer science: Gottfried Wilhelm Leibniz

 In 1702, Gottfried Wilhelm Leibniz developed logic in a formal, mathematical sense with his writings on the binary numeral system.
 Leibniz simplified the binary system and articulated logical properties such as conjunction, disjunction, negation, identity, inclusion, and the empty set.
 He anticipated Lagrangian interpolation and algorithmic information theory.
 His calculus ratiocinator anticipated aspects of the universal Turing machine.
 In 1961, Norbert Wiener suggested that Leibniz should be considered the patron saint of cybernetics.
 Wiener is quoted with "Indeed, the general idea of a computing machine is nothing but a mechanization of Leibniz's Calculus Ratiocinator."
 But it took more than a century before George Boole published his Boolean algebra in 1854 with a complete system that allowed computational processes to be mathematically modeled.

 By this time, the first mechanical devices driven by a binary pattern had been invented.
-The industrial revolution had driven forward the mechanization of many tasks, and this included weaving.
+The Industrial Revolution had driven forward the mechanization of many tasks, and this included weaving.
 Punched cards controlled Joseph Marie Jacquard's loom in 1801, where a hole punched in the card indicated a binary one and an unpunched spot indicated a binary zero.
-Jacquard's loom was far from being a computer, but it did illustrate that machines could be driven by binary systems.
+Jacquard's loom was far from being a computer, but it did illustrate that machines could be driven by binary systems and stored binary information.